Vaesea/anothertux/README.md

 ## WORLDS

 World 1 is Icy Island.
 (II Castle will be based on the ice mechanic and the sliding mechanic and will be named Slippery Fortress) (II Boss is Yeti.
-He will not have his Pinch Mode and he will just be 3 lives)
+He will not have his Pinch Mode and he will just be 3 lives) (This has been finished!)

-Mid-Way Level 1 (World 1.5 technically) would be a level based around...
-Actually I'm not sure.

 World 2 is Giant Sewers (GS Castle will be based on entering pipes and swimming) (GS Boss is undecided)